daxslab/yii2-uploader-behavior/README.md

 Yii2 Uploader Behavior for Active Record
 ========================================
-UploaderBehavior automates file uploading and configures the way that filename should be renamed and stored in database as attribute value.
+Yii2 Uploader Behavior for Active Record that automates file uploading for every attribute tagged with `file` or `image` validation rule.
+It also configures the way that filename should be renamed and stored in database as attribute value.

 Installation
 ------------